Strategy: The Apostolic Cycle

 Baptize New Believers

-For each of the activities that contribute to strengthening Christians in community, how can we implement it in our churches?
+For each activity that strengthens Christians in community, how will we implement it in our churches?

 Take the Lord’s Supper (ideally in the context of fellowship meals)